sankarsh-ml/NOVAC/README.md

 * Quality badge
 * Key findings
 * Detector summary
-* Suspicious regions
+* Suspicious regions, when applicable
 * Structured extracted fields
+* Possible detected values
 * Cleaned extracted text
 * Final verdict
 * Disclaimer

+The report does **not** show raw OCR dumps by default.

-Raw OCR dumps are hidden by default to keep the report clean.
-Debug OCR details can be enabled separately if needed.
+Raw OCR details can be enabled only in debug mode.

 ---